How to Select the Perfect French Bulldog Stud

 If your female fails any of these tests it doesn’t necessarily mean she isn’t breeding quality.
 Many of these are recessive genes which means you can breed to a male who is clear and prevent any puppies from having an increased risk of these diseases.
 You could still possibly create carriers, so you would want to disclose this to any breeders who would like to purchase a puppy.

 Also, something to note almost 90% of all French Bulldogs have the genes for CDDY.
 Do not be discouraged if you have one or both copies.
-Almost all frenchies do.
+Almost all Frenchies do.
 Spiffy is one of only a few working studs who can boast only a single copy just to give you an idea of how rare it is.

 French Bulldog Health Assessment Infographic